uikit/uikit-site/docs/pages/javascript-utilities.md

 ### remove

-This function is used to remove a certain element from the DOM.
+TODO: to remove a certain element from the DOM.
 The following parameter may be passed to the function.

 | Parameter | Type   | Default | Description      |